mikegleen/modes/doc/source/data_format.rst

 multiple numbers as one expression, e.g. in one row of a CSV file.
 The following format allows this.

+Multiple accession numbers can be written on a single line, separated by commas.

-Accession numbers can be given with trailing expansion syntax.
+Each accession number can be given with trailing expansion syntax.
 For example, JB001-002 will expand to JB001, JB002.
 The syntax is flexible in that you can also specify JB001-2 for the same effect.
 JB998-1023 also works.
 White space in the field is ignored.

 The following formats are allowed::